AdobeDocs/adobeio-console/services.md

 You can also select the specific credential type from the left navigation to view the *Credential details* and perform other actions (generate JWT tokens, copy credential details, retrieve client secrets, etc.) as needed.
 For more information on accessing credentials, please read the [credentials overview](credentials.md).

 To view credentials for events, select the specific event registration from the left navigation and select the *Credentials* tab.
-For more information on working with events, including viewing event credentials, follow the [Add Events guide](services-add-events.md).
+For more information on working with events, including viewing event credentials, follow the [guide for adding Events to your project or workspace](services-add-events.md).

 ## Insights

-Adobe Developer Console automatically generates valuable insights related to API and Runtime usage for each enterprise project (or for each workspace when working in a templated project).
+Adobe Developer Console automatically generates valuable insights related to API and Runtime usage for each enterprise project or for each workspace when working in a templated project.

 API insights are also generated for personal projects, however because Runtime cannot be added to personal projects, there are no Runtime usage insights available.